sleak-lbl/weekly-emails/items/ecpwebinar.md

-### (NEW) IDEAS-ECP Webinar on Reducing Technical Debt with Reproducible Containers on November 4
+### IDEAS-ECP Webinar on Reducing Technical Debt with Reproducible Containers on Wednesday

 The next webinar in the
-[Best Practices for HPC Software Developers](http://ideas-productivity.org/events/hpc-best-practices-webinars/) series is entitled "Reducing Technical Debt with Reproducible Containers" and will take place Wednesday, November 4, 2020, at 10:00 am Pacific time.
+[Best Practices for HPC Software Developers](http://ideas-productivity.org/events/hpc-best-practices-webinars/) series is entitled "Reducing Technical Debt with Reproducible Containers" and will take place this Wednesday, November 4, 2020, at 10:00 am Pacific time.

 This webinar, presented by Tanu Malik (DePaul University), will describe